dboris/camlkit/README.md

   [`NSAutoreleasePool`](https://developer.apple.com/documentation/foundation/nsautoreleasepool/)
   class.

-  Since OCaml has a garbage collector, we can leverage it to help manage the lifetimes of Cocoa objects.
-To this effect, we provide the `gc_autorelease` function, which makes sure the object will be sent the `release` message when the OCaml reference to it is garbage collected.
+  Since OCaml has a garbage collector, you can leverage it to help manage the lifetimes of Cocoa objects.
+To this effect, we provide the `gc_autorelease` function, which ensures the object will be sent the `release` message when the OCaml reference to it is garbage collected.

 * Using objects from frameworks when bindings are not available